Dickinson-COMP-491-492/website/docs/projSelectionAsst.md

 ## Project Selection

-In the Project Selection section of the Wiki page:
+In the Project Selection section of the Project Ranking Template:

 1. Indicate the project that your team has selected.
 1. Give a paragraph explaining the rationale for your team's choice.
 It is not necessary that you choose strictly based upon the rankings, but they should be carefully considered.